Free Nationally Recognized Spine Health Program (12 CME)

 The program is offered through a partnership with the primary care providers affiliated with Lifespan (Lifespan Physician Group and Community Physician Partners) who will participate in their own educational program in the middle of May, and will align their referrals to those physical therapists and chiropractors who have completed this training.

 12 hours of online training in total, divided into three 3-hour webinars:

 This is a live webinar training that will be facilitated by the Primary Spine Provider Network’s partners:

 Donald R. Murphy, DC, FRCC, clinical assistant professor of Family Medicine, Alpert Medical School of Brown University and adjunct assistant professor, Department of Physical Therapy, University of Pittsburgh, as well as John M. Ventura, DC, clinical instructor, Family Medicine, University of Rochester School of Medicine.

 BCBSRI will offer another training later this year for those unable to participate in this training session.If you have any questions about this opportunity, please reach out to Monica Boulay, provider relations representative, at (401) 459-5603 or Monica.Boulay@bcbsri.org

-Dr. Murphy is a chiropractic physician with over 30 years of experience in practicing, teaching and consulting in Primary Spine Care.
+Dr. Murphy is a chiropractor by background and a Primary Spine Practitioner by practice with over 30 years of experience in practicing, teaching and consulting in Primary Spine Care.
 He is Clinical Assistant Professor in the Department of Family Medicine at Alpert Medical School of Brown University and Adjunct Assistant Professor, Department of Physical Therapy, University of Pittsburgh.